 In this new era of technology, your aging Mom and Dad might not be up to date with all the new gadgets.
 Devices and technology change so often, you might also find it hard to keep up.
 But as resistant as they may be, some technology has so much potential to make seniors’ lives easier, it’d be a missed opportunity to not adopt it.

 One of these technologies is voice assistants like Google Home or Amazon Alexa.
 These voice-activated daily assistant that can control devices around the house, make calls, provide entertainment, and answer over 100 million unique questions.
 You can link it to the TV, radio, thermostat and more by installing a compatible device and activating connections on your phone’s Home app.
 This virtual helper responds to voice commands, which means that someone with limited vision or reduced finger dexterity can easily use it.

 Today, we focus on why Google Home could be the next big thing for seniors.
-Here are five reasons why:
+Here are five reasons why (click to scroll):